liferay/liferay-docs/discover/deployment/articles/04-securing-liferay/05-ldap.markdown

 $$$

-In summary, if there's a configuration you need to set up @product@ with LDAP, and you don't find it in Instance Settings, look in the LDAP System Settings entries.
+In summary, if there's a configuration option you need with LDAP, and you don't find it in Instance Settings, look in the LDAP System Settings entries.

+Next, you'll learn how to add LDAP server connections.

 ### Adding LDAP Servers [](id=adding-ldap-servers)